 On April 24, 2009, the Company entered into an agreement with Advocos LLC, a contract sales organization that serves as part of the Company's sales force for the sale of wound care products in the United States.
 Pursuant to the agreement, the Company agreed to pay the contract sales organization a monthly fee and potential bonuses that will be based on achievement of certain levels of sales.
-The Company agreed to issue the contract sales organization shares of common stock each month as compensation for its services.
-During the three months ended December 31, 2010 and 2009, the Company issued 12,396 and 9,653 shares of common stock, respectively, in connection with this agreement.
-During the nine months ended December 31, 2010 and 2009, the Company issued 33,087 and 39,753 shares of common stock, respectively, in connection with this agreement.
-The Company has determined that the fair value of the common stock, which was calculated as shares were issued, was more readily determinable than the fair value of the services rendered.
+Additionally, the Company agreed to issue the contract sales organization shares of common stock as compensation for its services.
+The Company has determined that the fair value of the common stock was more readily determinable than the fair value of the services rendered.
 Accordingly, the Company recorded the fair market value of the stock as compensation expense.
-The expense will be recognized as the shares of stock are earned.
-During the three months ended December 31, 2010 and 2009, the Company recorded \$20,000 and \$21,000 of compensation expense related to this agreement, respectively.
-During the nine months ended December 31, 2010 and 2009, the Company recorded \$61,000 and \$62,000 of compensation expense related to this agreement, respectively.
-These expenses were recorded as selling, general and administrative expense in the accompanying condensed consolidated statements of operations.
+During the three months ended June 30, 2011 and 2010, the Company issued 25,000 and 10,255 shares of common stock, respectively, in connection with this agreement.
+During the three months ended June 30, 2011 and 2010, the Company recorded \$47,000 and \$22,000 of stock compensation expense related to this agreement, respectively.
+The expense was recorded as selling, general and administrative expense in the accompanying condensed consolidated statements of operations.

 On December 17, 2009, the Company entered into an agreement with Windsor Corporation.
 Windsor Corporation provides financial advisory services to the Company.
 Pursuant to the agreement, the Company agreed to pay Windsor Corporation, on a quarterly basis, common stock as compensation for services provided.
-The Company determined the fair value of the common stock was more readily determinable than the fair value of the services rendered.
+The Company determined that the fair value of the common stock was more readily determinable than the fair value of the services rendered.
 Accordingly, the Company recorded the fair market value of the stock as compensation expense.
-During the nine months ended December 31, 2010, the Company issued 37,842 shares of common stock.
-During the nine months ended December 31, 2010, the Company recorded \$71,000 of expense related to this agreement which was recorded as selling, general and administrative expense in the accompanying condensed consolidated statement of operations.
+During the three months ended June 30, 2011 and 2010, the Company issued 24,726 and 15,288 shares of common stock, respectively, in connection with this agreement.
+During the three months ended June 30, 2011 and 2010, the Company recorded \$46,000 and \$30,000 of stock compensation expense related to this agreement, respectively.
+The expense was recorded as selling, general and administrative expense in the accompanying condensed consolidated statements of operations.